runemadsen/rune.js/documentation.md

 ### Getters

-Use the following functions to return a javascript object with the color values in a specific space.
+Use the following functions to return a JavaScript object with the color values in a specific space.

 ```js
 rgb();